Carlos ‘Charly’ Castillo

 • What kind of tips do people leave you?

-Around two to 15 pesos.
-So around 10%, or sometimes less.
+Around 10%, or sometimes less.
 The foreigners always ask if tips are paid separately from the bill and they do often give higher tips.

 • You’re a friendly waiter but many waiters in Buenos Aires are very serious and aloof, how come?